healygi/planet-memory/README.md

 ![This is an image](/assets/css/images/footer.png)

 - The footer contains the title of my site and two icon to reflect the theme of the game.
-I wrote sponsored by NASA as I used NASA's logo coloring to decide on the pallet of my website.
+I wrote sponsored by NASA as I used NASA's logo coloring as the pallet of my website.

 # Game Area